Herbertkartel/alx-low_level_programming/0x13-more_singly_linked_lists/README.md

- A function that deletes the head node of a linked list
+Function that adds a new node at the end